Merzasphor/MWSE/docs/source/lua/type/tes3mobileCreature.rst

     Direct access to the actor's invisibility effect attribute.

 `isCrittable`_ (`boolean`_)
-    Friendly access to the actor's flag that controls if the actor can be crittically hit.
+    Friendly access to the actor's flag that controls if the actor can be critically hit.

+`isDead`_ (`boolean`_)
+    True if the actor is dead.

 `isFlying`_ (`boolean`_)
     Direct access to the actor's current movement flags, showing if the actor is flying.